 Staff reviews and utilizes economic projections for the national and local economies by economic forecaster IHS Markit in the development of revenue estimates.
-No contraction of the local economy in 2022 and 2023 is factored into the FY 2023 and FY 2024 General Fund revenue forecast presented in this document.
+Based on current information, the FY 2023 and FY 2024 General Fund revenue forecast assumes that the local economy will continue to grow in 2022 and 2023.